humdrum-tools/humdrum-documentation/guide/ch36/index.md

 In this chapter we have seen that Humdrum score-related data can be transformed into spectral information using the <span class="tool">spect</span> command.
-This allows us to reconstitute a score as a sequence of sonorous spectra \-- which might be used for studies in timbre or orchestration.
+This allows us to reconstitute a score as a sequence of sonorous spectra &mdash;
+which might be used for studies in timbre or orchestration.
 The **mask** tool can be used to revise a spectral description so that it reflects how listeners hear rather than the actual acoustical information